 Technical grade point average

-A 2.0 upper-division technical grade point average is required for graduation.
-Courses used for the upper-division technical grade point average consist of all upper-division technical courses taken in satisfaction of major requirements (whether passed or not).
+A 2.0 UC upper-division technical grade point average is required for graduation.
+Courses used for the upper-division technical grade point average consist of all upper-division technical courses that count toward your UC GPA that are taken in satisfaction of major requirements (whether passed or not).
 Use the formula listed above to compute your upper-division technical grade point average.